Balance sheet: Definition, components, and examples

 Who needs a balance sheet?

 Any business can get value from using a balance sheet.
 But, if you’re looking for small business financing or to sell your business, this document is especially important.
-This is because the document helps identify your business’ worth.
+This is because the document helps identify your business’s worth.

 How do you create a balance sheet?